jjrh92/JulioBot/README.md

 About The Project <img src="https://media2.giphy.com/media/4ZrRpqbSaWoyZYRoCd/giphy.gif" width="30px"> Acerca del Proyecto
 </h1>

 Telegram bot that connects with OpenAI to respond user questions using /gpt.
-It can give you a METAR with the /metar command, TAF with the /taf command, and weather with /clima command
+It can give you a METAR with the /metar command, TAF with the /taf command, and weather with /clima command.
+It also supports a notifications system that allows you to be updated via telegram when somebody connects to a voice channel in Discord.

 Bot de Telegram que se conecta con OpenAI para responder preguntas de los usuarios usando /gpt.
 Puede proporcionarle un METAR con el comando /metar y el clima con el comando /clima.
+Tambien soporta un sistema de notificaciones que avisa cuando un usuario se une a un canal de voz de discord.

 <h1 align="center">